Table of Contents

 4.How an I block all Websites except certain ones?

 In Web Filter, simply block all categories (including "Uncategorized").
-Then add whatever sites you'd like to pass to the Pass List.
+Then add whatever sites you'd like to pass in Web Filter > Pass Sites (more instructions here).
 Please be aware that the complex nature of the web and the fact that many applications communicate over HTTP can make this approach difficult.

 5.Why is a site not properly displayed after entering it into Pass Sites?

 It's common for a web site to display links, banners and content from other web sites as part of their web pages.
 There are two easy methods to re-integrate the content while maintaining your access controls.
-A good example is Facebook - when you go to 'facebook.com', much of the site is loaded from 'fbcdn.net', which also must be put on the pass list for it to display properly.
+A good example is Facebook - when you go to 'facebook.com', much of the site is loaded from 'fbcdn.net', which also must be entered in Web Filter > Pass Sites for it to display properly.
 To fix these problems, just look in the Event Log for domains that are still being blocked when you load the site.
 If nothing is showing as blocked in the Web Filter logs you will want to check other applications, like Application Control, to see if you have the site / service in question blocked there.